jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.md

 deployment requirements.
 If you would like to expand JupyterHub, customize its setup, increase the computational resources available for users, or change authentication services, this guide will walk you through the steps.
-See the `helm-chart-configuration-reference`{.interpreted-text role="ref"} for a list of frequently used configurable helm chart fields.
+See the [](helm-chart-configuration-reference) for a list of frequently used configurable helm chart fields.

 ## Administrator Guide